randaller/llama-chat/README.md

 For example, **30B model uses around 70 Gb of RAM**.
 7B model fits into 18 Gb.
 13B model uses 48 Gb.

-If you do not have nvidia videocard, you may use another repo for cpu-only inference: https://github.com/randaller/llama-cpu
+If you do not have nvidia videocard, you may use another repo for cpu-only inference: https://github.com/randaller/llama-cpu or HF version.

 ### Conda Environment Setup Example for Windows 10+
 Download and install Anaconda Python https://www.anaconda.com and run Anaconda Prompt